Noncustodial couple convicted after kidnapping children, attempting to flee to Mexico

 INDIANAPOLIS (WISH) — Two noncustodial parents of three children were convicted on kidnapping and other charges, Marion County Prosecutor Ryan Mears announced today.

-Willie Terrell,50, and Jessika Terrell, 31, were charged with three counts of Interference with Custody, three counts of kidnapping and three counts of Criminal Confinement.
+Willie Terrell, 50, and Jessika Terrell, 31, were charged with three counts of interference of custody, three counts of kidnapping and three counts of criminal confinement.
 All charges are felonies.
 They were convicted on all counts.

 According to court documents, Indianapolis Metropolitan Police Department officers were dispatched to the Famous Dave’s Bar-B-Que, 3645 Vincennes Road, in Indianapolis around 1 p.m. on July 4 for an abduction.
 That restaurant is located on the city’s northwest side.